-This gluten free, Paleo Carrot Cake with Almond Flour has a luscious cashew “cream cheese” frosting and is easy to make!
-Always a hit with a crowd!
+This crowd-pleasing, gluten free Paleo Carrot Cake with Almond Flour has a luscious cashew “cream cheese” frosting and is easy to make!

 OH UH HUH YES.
 IT IS HERE.